clau-lopez/aws-ecs-terraform/README.md

 ```
 ### Running tests

 For testing the infrastructure I used terraform compliance, for more details visit the official documentation https://terraform-compliance.com.
+Test files are located in **_tests_** folder.

 **Important:**
 For running tests, I propose to create a new workspace dedicated to this.
 Specifically, I created a **tst** workspace that will allow generating a complete plan every time.
 Also, the variables of this workspace should exist in the `variables file`.